 3. POSITIVE CONTROL (commercially comparable product at project sponsor’s choice as test reference; provided by the project sponsor)

-Timeline to completion is 3 weeks from receipt of samples and pre-payment of the study.
-You can ship your samples when you are ready and will send you the shipping instructions.
+The timeline to completion is 3 weeks from receipt of samples and pre-payment of the study.
+You can ship your samples when you are ready and will send you the shipping instructions

 All field test protocols follow the US EPA and ASTM Guidelines.